In 1976 a group of intrepid bike travelers took off from Yorktown, Virginia, to ride some 4,200 miles to Astoria, Oregon.

 Bike4Friendship — This cross-country ride that raises funds for The Friendship Circle, a national Jewish organization that provides social support for children with special needs and their families.
 You can ride the entire 3,279 miles, or just a segment.
 The 2013 tour went from San Diego to New York City.

 Bike & Build — Ten teams, comprised mostly of college students, raise money and work on affordable housing as they take different routes across country.
 The bicyclists ride about 75 miles a day and share chores on the supported rides.
 See the Bike & Build Facebook page for updates regarding registration.
-(Registration opens November 2013) Dates: May – August 2015, depending on route.
+(Registration opens in the fall) Dates: May – August 2016, depending on route.

-Bike the US for MS — Five cross-country bike tours are scheduled in 2015 — Northern Tier, Pacific Coast, TransAm, Southern Tier, and Great Divide.
+Bike the US for MS — Four cross-country bike tours are scheduled in 2016 — Northern Tier, Pacific Coast, TransAm, and Southern Tier.
 Race Across America (RAAM) participants can also raise money for National MS Society.
 Self-contained bike travelers can also raise money, and there’s a UK bicycling event.
-Check the website for details (openings still available in January 2015)
+Check the website for details (openings still available in January 2016)

-Fuller Center Bike Adventure — A cross-country bike ride from Oceanside, Calif., to Portland, Maine.
+Fuller Center Bike Adventure — A cross-country bike ride from Seattle, WA, to Washington DC.
 Also segment rides along the way.
 Raises money for Fuller Center for Housing, a nonprofit ecumenical Christian Housing ministry dedicated to creating adequate housing for all people in need.
-Dates: June 5 to Aug.
-16, 2015.
+Dates: June 10 to Aug.
+14, 2016.

-Journey of Hope — This is a service bike tour for the Pi Kappa Phi college fraternity to raise funds and awareness for people with disabilities.
+The Ability Experience (formerly Journey of Hope) — This is a service bike tour for the Pi Kappa Phi college fraternity to raise funds and awareness for people with disabilities.
 Teams leave from San Francisco, Los Angeles or Seattle headed to Washington DC.
-Dates: June – August 8, 2015. (sign up for 2015 or 2016.)
+Dates: June – August, 2016.

 Adventure Cycling Association’s Epic Adventures